 The form is anonymous; your email address and name will not be collected.

 Please note that this data is open source and may contain errors as it is updated to reflect the current reality.
 If you spot an error, please fill out the form to help us correct it.
+After Vice Presidents Hungerford and Whitehead promised AAUP Bucknell accurate data, five months later they went back on their promise.
 In the absence of a publicly available accounting of cuts provided by the administration, we must source our own data however imperfectly.

 Fortunately, the administration’s austerity comes from a tired playbook.
 We already know the solution.
 To fight back and win, we will need to make a majority that can speak loud enough that they cannot continue to ignore us.
 Shared governance is one vehicle but it really only represents faculty since only faculty have the job protections (tenure) to meaningfully speak up.
 AAUP Bucknell is the only organization on campus advocating for all the people who make the university work—faculty, staff, and students.
 Growing our democratic organization is the only way to win.
 Join us!